-I have written out and posted the free pattern for the Cottage Vibes Throw below on this page.
+I have written out and posted the free pattern for this scarf below on this page.

 You may also purchase the ad-free instant download PDF file for easy printing and reading.
 Purchasing the PDF file helps to support this website and allows me to continue to share my patterns and inspiration with you.
 Should you have any issues with the download, please email: [email protected] for assistance.
 The pattern can also be purchased through my Ravelry store.

 Please note that some of the links on this page are affiliate links and I will earn a commission if you purchase through these links.
 I use all of the products listed on this page and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything I have recommended!